April 26, 2018 | By: Family to Family Network

 Categories: Family Support

-Mobile devices and apps (i.e., applications) are breaking barriers for many individuals with disabilities.
-There are apps that are disability-specific as well as apps to help with communication, behavior, social skills, life skills, school, scheduling, gaming, and so much more.
+Mobile devices and apps are breaking barriers for people with disabilities.
+Some are disability-specific and can help with communication, behavior, social skills, life skills, school, scheduling and gaming.

-With the explosion of new technology, apps for children with disabilities are opening a world of opportunity.
-Let’s get started!
+New technology is opening doors for children with disabilities.
 Learn more about Assistive Technology and Adaptive Equipment for your child.

 Despite doubt from others, a parent’s careful attention to her son’s verbal and nonverbal cues highlights the importance of listening to children with disabilities and advocating for their needs.